sassoftware/event-provenance-registry/README.md

 ## Overview

-The Event Provenance Registry (EPR) is a service that manages and stores events and tracks event-receivers and event-receiver-groups.
+Event Provenance Registry (EPR) is a provenance store.
+It keeps track of events.
+With EPR, you can use the API to create, retrieve, and query events, event receivers, and groups of event receivers.

+## Description

+The Event Provenance Registry (EPR) is a service that stores events and tracks event-receivers and event-receiver-groups.
+EPR provides an API that lets you create events, event-receivers, and event-receiver-groups.
+You can query the EPR using the GraphQL endpoint to get identifying information about events, event-receivers, and event-receiver-groups.
+EPR collects events from the supply chain to record the lifecycle of a unit in the SDLC.
+EPR validates event-receivers have events.
+EPR emits a message when a event is received as well as when an event-receiver-groups is complete for a unit version.

 ## Build